storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/index.md

 ---

+## Coroutines 101

 A *coroutine* is a programming construct that can suspend its execution and resume execution later.
 *Subroutines* (i.e. functions, procedures or methods) are well known and available in most programming languages.
+For the purposes of this guide, we will jointly refer to functions, procedures, methods and lambdas as subroutines, despite their subtle differences.
 When a subroutine is called,
 its execution begins at the start of the subroutine definition, and finishes when the end of the subroutine is reached.